 Your brake master cylinder reservoir is on the driver's side of the engine compartment.
+See "Engine Compartment Overview" in the Index.
 It is filled with DOT-3 brake fluid.

 There are only two reasons why the brake fluid level in the reservoir might go down.
 The first is that the brake fluid goes down to an acceptable level during normal brake lining wear.
 When new linings are put in, the fluid level goes back up.
 The other reason is that fluid is leaking out of the brake system.
 If it is, you should have your brake system fixed, since a leak means that sooner or later your brakes won't work well, or won't work at all.